mgoblin/sdas8051_cmake/README.md

 If you need C/ASM firmware cmake build see [C/ASM firmware project template](https://github.com/mgoblin/sdcc8051_cmake)

-Template was tested on Debian 13 and Visual Studio Code.
+Template was tested on Debian 13 and Visual Studio Code Version: 1.105.1
+OS: Linux x64 6.12.48+deb13-amd64.

 # Why?
 Intel 8051 architecure microcontrollers are stable and very cheap.
 This MCUs continue using for simple electronic devices.